Carrier filtering effect for enhanced thermopower in a body-centered tetragonal ruthenate: Methods

 \section{Methods}

-Single crystals of Sr$_{2}$RuO$_4$ were grown by a floating-zone method \cite{Yamanaka2022}.
+Single crystals of Sr$_{2}$RuO$_4$ were grown by a floating-zone method \cite{Mao2000}.
 We used the cleaved single crystals for the in-plane thermopower measurements, the photograph of which is shown in Fig. 2(a).
-For the out-of-plane experiments, the crystal was cut using an electrical discharge machine to obtain the elongated crystal to the $c$-axis direction [Fig. 2(b)].
+For the out-of-plane experiments, the crystal was cut using an electrical discharge machine to obtain the elongated crystal to the $c$-axis direction [Fig. 2(b)] \cite{Yamamoto2018}.
 The thermopower was measured by a steady-state technique using two platinum resistance thermometers in a tube furnace \cite{Ikeda2016,Sakabayashi2021,Kurita2021}.
-The thermoelectric voltage of the crystal was measured with Keithley 2182A nanovoltmeter.
-The temperature gradient of a typical temperature gradient of 0.5 K/mm was applied using a resistive heater.
+The thermoelectric voltage of the crystal was measured with a Keithley 2182A nanovoltmeter.
+The temperature gradient of about 0.5 K/mm was applied using a resistive heater.
 The thermoelectric voltage from the wire leads (platinum wires) was subtracted.

-First-principles calculations based on density functional theory (DFT) were performed using Quantum Espresso \cite{Giannozzi2009}.
+In order to verify how similar the band structure of Sr$_2$RuO$_4$ is to the band dispersion of the simple tight-binding model shown in Fig. 1(b), we also performed first-principles calculations based on density functional theory (DFT) using Quantum Espresso \cite{Giannozzi2009,Giannozzi2017,Giannozzi2020}.
 We used the projector-augmented-wave pseudopotentials with the Perdew-Burke-Ernzerhof generalized-gradient-approximation (PBE-GGA) exchange-correlation functional.
 The cut-off energies for plane waves and charge densities were set to 70 and 560 Ry, respectively, and the $k$-point mesh was set to $20\times 20 \times 20$ uniform grid to ensure the convergence.
 We used on-site Coulomb energy $U = 3.5$~eV and exchange parameter $J = 0.6$~eV for Ru ions \cite{Huang2020} and performed full relativistic calculations with spin-orbit coupling (${\rm DFT}+U+{\rm SOC}$).
+The present calculations are not spin-polarized.

+To examine the filtering effect, we also calculated the thermopower based on the linearized Boltzmann equations under constant relaxation time approximation using a Boltzwann module \cite{Giannozzi2014}.
+From the obtained eigenvalues of the $n$-th band at $\bm k$ point $E_{n,\bm k}$, the transport function tensor $L_{ii}(\varepsilon)$ is calculated as